 When recommending an online broker, we take into account the broker’s fees, trading platform, accessible markets to trade, and how easy it is to open an account.

-Safety is also very important, but since we recommend only safe brokers, you don't have to worry about this.
-In our recommendation below, we considered the broker's geographical coverage as well, so you will find some brokers that are more US-focused, some that are more active in Europe, as well as ones that are all-around global players.
+Safety is also very important, but since we recommend only safe brokers, you don't have to worry about security.
+In our recommendation below, we considered the broker's geographical coverage as well, so you will find some brokers that are more US-focused, some that are more active in Europe, as well as ones that are global players.

 Due to local market regulations or the coverage offered by brokers, not all services of all online brokers are available in every country.
 For online brokers that are definitely available in your country, check out our broker finder.
 If fees are at the top of your agenda, you will also enjoy digging into Brokerchooser's ultimate brokerage comparison table.

 DEGIRO is a trending Dutch online discount broker.
 It is privately owned and was established in 2013 by former employees of another brokerage company.
 DEGIRO is considered safe as it is regulated by top-tier financial regulators, the Dutch AFM and DNB.
-It is registered with the Chamber of Commerce and Industry in Amsterdam under number 34342820.

 Follow these simple steps to learn more about how to invest in stocks: